rbunpat/mapapp/README.md

 # MapApp
-Arduino/ESP32 GPS Tracking Map built with Node.js, Express.js, some code from StackOverflow and of course, Ultimate Jank™
+Arduino/ESP32 GPS Tracking Map built with Node.js, Express.js, some code from StackOverflow and of course, Ultimate Jank™ It just writes to a file when a post request is recieved.
+No validation whatsoever.
 ## Installation and Running

 ```bash